MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 ## Lakehouse CRUD

-Use the following API to perform creation, modifications, and removal of the Lakehouse artifact inside a workspace.
+Use the following API to perform creation, modifications, and removal of the lakehouse inside a workspace.

 ### Create a lakehouse